cdbaca/ssg/posts/workout-program-change-gzclp.md

 After doing some more research, I decided to switch over to the GZCLP Program, named for [Cody LeFever](http://swoleateveryheight.blogspot.com/)'s Reddit username.
 It's a linear progression, so you're still *basically* adding weight each time.
 But everything is much slower, and takes a more logical approach to progressive overload for the different lifts.

-The basic program is built like a pyramid with tiers:
+### The basic program is built like a pyramid with tiers:

-T1 - Main barbell lift for the day.
+- T1 - Main barbell lift for the day.
 Heavy, low rep sets to build continuous strength.
-T2 - Main assistance for the day, usually an assistance of the *previous workout's* primary lift.
+- T2 - Main assistance for the day, usually an assistance of the *previous workout's* primary lift.
 Mid-weight, mid-range rep sets.
-T3 - Secondary assistance for the day.
+- T3 - Secondary assistance for the day.
 1-3 workouts that are assistance for the T1 and T2 workouts.
 Low weight, high rep sets.

+The primary idea here is that the T1 workouts are the "peak" of the pyramid.
+It's the height of your strength, but it needs support from lower-level bases.
+T2 helps provide mid-range strength, and T3 provides a solid base to work from.
+Build out the whole pyramid, and you have a balanced, stable way of maintaining overall strength.

 ### Two things I'm finding helpful with this program: